 Let’s recap some major moments in the recording history of Vagus.
 Gutsty was a prototype punkoid classic, and then the first commercial release Electro Looks a pop song with electronic rhythms made while technically still a duo.
 AK-47 was next, with Gary Law overseeing construction of a techno armature for prog-inspired darkness.
 Jersey Live 2015 with Par 4 stage, mixed by Sam Falle, was rock ‘n’ roll spectacle and an explosive live debut.
 A recording done at the Mechanics venue captures a ferocious version of Tokyo, often a set climax.

 Soon the band will record and a classic album will be born.
-We will wait and listen for the droning, for that will be the beginning, and figure and ground will coalesce as eyes and ears find their perspective in a musical framework that expands the potential for European art-jazz approach to improvised sections within quintessentially British pop compositions.
+We will wait and listen for the drone, for that will be the beginning, and figure and ground will coalesce as they find perspective in a musical framework that expands the potential for European art-jazz approach to improvised sections within quintessentially British pop compositions.

 Follow Vagus on Facebook for the latest news and dates.